Rhymlore/htcondor-web/ospool/byor/expanse.md

 First, you will need to determine the project ID of your allocation on Expanse.
 If you already know your project ID, you can skip this section.
-If not, log in to login.xsede.org in a terminal and run the following command.
+If not, log in to login.expanse.sdsc.edu in a terminal and run the following command.
 (Don't copy the `$`; in this and other examples further down the page, the `$` just signifies something you type in, rather than something that the computer prints out.)

-	$ gsissh expanse 'module load sdsc; expanse-client user'
+	$ module load sdsc; expanse-client user

 There will be one or more lines; pick an entry from the `PROJECT` column.
 For the rest of these instructions, we'll use PROJECT_ID where you need to